Our Services

 The Power of Peers

-Our crisis response team includes a peer with lived experience of mental illness and/or addiction who is in recovery.
+Our community responder team includes a peer with lived experience of mental illness and/or addiction who is in recovery.
 A peer can be especially helpful in making a positive connection with someone during a mental health or substance use crisis.

 COMPASS Team on a neighborhood walk